VEWOXIC/Universal-Cross-Modal-Time-Series-Forecasting-Pipeline/README.md

 ### Input Formats

-Heterogeneous data can be provided in several formats:
+Heterogeneous data can be provided to the model in several formats:

 - **json**: Data is loaded from JSON files and returned as a JSON string
 - **dict**: Data is loaded and returned as Python dictionaries